 If yes, you just found it.
 Beaker Browser is a participatory browser designed for hackers.
 Initially designed as a product that can be hacked, Beaker Browser shifts the Web to an open-source format and lets hackers, modders, and creative types make most of their digital skills.

 For a lot of writers, designers, and publicists, Pexels is a life-saver.
 As a platform that packs thousands of royalty-free stock images, it definitely needed improvement.
-And that is how the Pexels desktop app was born, obviously built with Electron JS.
+And that is how the Pexels desktop app was born, obviously built with Electron framework.

 This app makes it easier than ever to copy a photo into your clipboard – with only one click.
 Then, you can paste the photo into any app and use it as a stock image for your article, infographic or social media post.